cchalm/blundering-savant/README.md

     - Switch to your bot account to accept the invite

 [^1]: There is currently no way to generate fine-grained access tokens for collaborator access to repositories owned by individuals.
-When you give a classic Personal Access Token to the bot, you should assume from that point on that it can and will go rogue and attempt to abuse the broad permissions of that access token.
+When you give a classic Personal Access Token to the bot, you should assume that it will attempt to abuse the broad permissions of that access token.
 As a repository owner, use collaborator permission settings and protected branches to restrict the bot's permissions to only the minimum required to perform its intended functions.

 ### Anthropic API Setup